About Us

 We offer a free membership for businesses of any size and sector to help demystify the cyber security landscape and provide access to national intelligence data, free guidance, and affordable help to protect your business online.

-The NEBRC also work very closely with the seven Police forces in our region providing us with access to the latest local as well as national information on emerging cyber threats, criminal trends, best practice for cyber resilience and new technology to provide you with timely guidance to prepare and protect your business, staff and clients from cyber criminals.
+The NECRC also work very closely with the seven Police forces in our region providing us with access to the latest local as well as national information on emerging cyber threats, criminal trends, best practice for cyber resilience and new technology to provide you with timely guidance to prepare and protect your business, staff and clients from cyber criminals.

 We are now an established community resource where North East, Yorkshire and The Humber based organisations trust us to help guide and support them through their cyber security journey.

-The NEBRC is also part of a National network of 9 Regional Centres across the country whose role is to deliver essential cyber resilience services, guidance and education.
+The NECRC is also part of a National network of 9 Regional Centres across the country whose role is to deliver essential cyber resilience services, guidance and education.
 The network is also part of HM Government National Cyber Strategy delivery model.

 Our vision is “To be the go to place for SME’s, third sector and schools for protection against cybercrime, online crime and fraud in the North East, Yorkshire and Humber